rackerlabs/docs-dedicated-load-balancer-v3/docs/common-gs/auth-using-curl.rst

    Replace *token-id* with the authentication token ``id`` value returned in the authentication response.

 #.
-Export the tenant ID to an environment variable that can be supplied in
+Export the tenant ID to an environment variable that you can supply in
    requests that require you to specify a tenant ID.

    .. code::